HsienChing/ML_DL_project_State_Estimation_of_Li-ion_Batteries/development_environment_setup/Windows_WSL2_Python_3.12_TensorFlow_2.19.1.md

 cd <JupyterLab working directory>
 jupyter lab               # Open Jupyter Lab
 ```
+Note: If `JupyterLab` is not installed, please install it before using it.

 Now we can use `TensorFlow` via `JupyterLab` in Python3 venv of WSL2-Linux.